By Terry Trucco

 Heavenly scents wafted our way as we entered the baking area, where a white-coated staff

 member passed around a tray of freshly baked tea cookies.
-We could have lingered over orange marmalade thumbprints and buttery elephant ears for hours.
+I could have lingered over orange marmalade thumbprints and buttery elephant ears for hours.

 Joan, however, had other plans.
 Good ones.
 A look at a private meeting space whose mile-high ceilings and wall panels were harvested from an 18th-century English manse.
 A walk through the hotel’s famed Hall of Mirrors fashioned after the original at Versailles.
 A final visit to the Lobby Clock (the Statue of Liberty, added after the World’s Fair, was not Victoria’s idea).

-Our take on the tour?
+My take on the tour?
 Forget it if you’re not a history buff.
-But for two and a half hours we were transported to another world.
+But for two and a half hours I was transported to another world.
 And that’s the closest to time travel a hotel can offer.

 Reservations required: to book, call 212 872-1275.